artivis/artivis.github.io/content/post/2022/ros2-humble.md

 ## Develop like a pro

 That was a nice ride and all but now what?
-Well first we could enable an easy SSH access to our container.
+Well, we could enable an easy SSH access to our container.
 To do so we will push our SSH key to the container,

 ```bash